yunginnanet/prox5/README.md

 ### Validation Engine

-- TCP Dial to the endpoint
+  1) TCP Dial to the endpoint
-- HTTPS GET request to a list of IP echo endpoints
+  2) HTTPS GET request to a list of IP echo endpoints
-- Optional auto scaling of workers based on workload

-Prox5 will then store the endpoint's outward appearing IP address and mark it as valid for use.
+  3) Store the IP address discovered during step 2
+  4) Instantiate a pointer to a `prox5.Proxy` type
+  5) Enqueue the pointer for future use

+##### Auto Scaling

+The validation has an optional auto scale feature that allows for the automatic tuning of validation workers as more proxies are dispensed.
+This feature is brand new and is missing configuration, but works well.
+It can be enabled with `ProxyEngine.EnableAutoScaler()`.

 ### Rate Limiting